 Ono established himself internationally with orchestras such as London Symphony Orchestra, BBC Symphony Orchestra, London Philharmonic Orchestra, Brussels Philharmonic, Orchestre de Paris, Orchestre de la Suisse Romande, Seoul Philharmonic and Houston Symphony Orchestra, where his performance of Russian repertoire was described by the Houston Chronicle as ‘a first-rate concert steeped in stormy emotions, fragile beauty, and wide- screen grandeur’.

 From 2008 to 2017, Ono was principal conductor of the Lyon National Opera, and gained international fame with iconic performances of works such as The player, by Prokofiev; Lulu, de Berg, and Parsifal, by Wagner.
 Among the latest operatic successes are Jeanne d'Arc au Bûcher, by Honegger, directed by Romeo Castellucci (Ono's last production in Lyon, which premiered at the Teatro Real de la Monnaie in Brussels); premieres it in 2017 from Der Mieter (The tenant); of Arnulf Hermann, at the Frankfurt Opera, i The angel of fire, by Prokofiev, in Warsaw and at the Aix-en-Provence Festival (directed by Mariusz Treliński).
+He has recently been appointed new principal conductor of the Brussels Philharmonic Orchestra, a position he will hold from the 22-23 season.

 Before being appointed in Lyon, Kazushi was Music Director of Theatre Royal de la Monnaie (2002–2008), taking up the baton from Antonio Pappano.
 In 2017, he was awarded ‘Officier de l’ordre des Arts et des Lettres’ by French cultural minister Françoise Nyssen, adding to the prestigious Asahi Prize in January 2015, for his contribution to the development and progress of Japanese society.